Bloopers©, Goofs, Mistakes

 Velma says, "Look!
 Luminous footprints," but we don't see any.

-The glowing foot and handprints were apparently left accidentally by the bad guys, just luminous paint that rubbed off.
+The glowing foot and handprints were apparently left accidentally by the bad guys, just luminous paint that rubbed off, since there's no reason for them to lead anyone to their hideout.
 So, how did they get prints behind the books on the shelf?
 For that matter, why do the handprints continue outside?
 The villains should have finished crawling once they exited the tunnel.

 Fred's collar turns white.